The Corpus of Hittite Divinatory Texts (HDivT)

 introductio

-CTH 532.5 is a collection of lunar eclipse omens in the individual months of the year.
+CTH 532.5 is a collection of omens from lunar eclipses observed in the individual months of the year.
 The text is preserved on three Hittite tablets, KBo 8.128 (A), KUB 34.10 (B), and KBo 13.36 (C).
 ABoT 1.45 (CTH 532.10) may belong here as well.
 The text uses the verbal form pu-uš-za to describe the eclipse.
-The obverse of KBo 13.36 does not contain eclipse omens but omens concerning lunar ‘courts’. i. e. halos (ila-).
+The obverse of KBo 13.36 does not contain eclipse omens but rather omens concerning lunar ‘courts’, i. e., halos (ila-).

-A: New Script/IIIa: E has a high first vertical, TA has very small verticals, GI still uses an angular wedge instead of a Winkelhaken.
+A: New Script?: E has a high first vertical, TA has very small verticals, GI still uses an angular wedge instead of a Winkelhaken.

-B: New Script/IIIa: E has a high first vertical, DA has a broken central horizontal, GI still uses an angular wedge instead of a Winkelhaken.
+B: New Script?: E has a high first vertical, DA has a broken central horizontal, GI still uses an angular wedge instead of a Winkelhaken.

-C: Middle Script/IIb: We find old IG; middle ḪAR with the horizontals in between the Winkelhaken but already open to the right, E has a very small vertical.
-There appears to be a stepped ID in rev. 12′, although the sign is slightly damaged.
+C: Middle Script: We find old IG and middle ḪAR with the horizontals between the Winkelhaken, but already open to the right, while E has a very small vertical.
+There appears to be a stepped Á in rev. 12′, although the sign is slightly damaged.
 For the dating ‘mh?’ see also Torri G. − Barsacchi F.G.
 2018b: 43.

 Text transmission